35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 #### Homes for all.....if you have the money

 It is also worth considering what the 'success' would look like, if the 20% requirement takes effect, in terms of the communities that will result.
-'Suuccess' would mean only one in five new development homes would be affordable; this is not a recipe for mixed and balanced communities (one of plannings of the overarching goals), when only 7% of Southwark's households can afford free-market housing.
+'Success' would mean only one in five new development homes would be affordable; this is not a recipe for *'strong and inclusive communities'*, when only 7% of Southwark's households can afford free-market housing.
 The market for new homes on new developments in Southwark, for the people who now live in Southwark, would be effectively closed.
 A community heavily tilted towards the most affluent would be the price of *'spades in the ground'*.

 We have no idea what Southwark's Labour administration thinks about Steve Reed and Sadiq Khan's ideas.
 It avoided debating the issue, when it was given the opportunity at Council Assembly, by substituting its own self-congratulatory motion for the critical one that was proposed.
 The Council motion ends by saying that it will *'continue defending Southwark's planning policies'*.
 But what does this mean?
 Does Southwark intend to keep 35% affordable housing and full CIL payments or will it oppose the emergency package?
 Southwark rightly notes that it has *'robustly defended'* 35%  at the recent planning inquiry that will decide the fate of the Aylesham site.
 It must now maintain that defence across the borough for all new housing developments and oppose Reed and Khan's emergency measures.
 Failing to do this will confirm the strong suspicion that the decisions about how much affordable housing we get in Southwark are being made in the board rooms of big developers, such Berkeleys and British Land, not by the Council at Tooley St.